cdapio/hydrator-plugins/elasticsearch-plugins/README.rst

 Description
 -----------
-Realt-ime sink to use Elasticsearch as a sink.
+Real-time sink to use Elasticsearch as a sink.

 Use Case
 --------